Abelian logic gates: Introduction

 An important preliminary step in the proofs of \cref{t.eventually.intro,t.bounded.intro,t.recurrent.intro} will be to characterize the functions that can be computed by abelian processors (as well as by the bounded and recurrent varieties).
 The characterizations turn out to be quite simple.
 A function $F:\N^k\to\N^\ell$ is computed by some finite abelian processor if and only if: (i) it maps the zero vector $\zero\in\N^k$ to $\zero\in\N^\ell$; (ii) it is (weakly) increasing; and (iii) it can be expressed as a linear function plus an \emph{eventually periodic} function (see \cref{ep-def} for precise meanings).
 We call a function satisfying (i)--(iii) \df{ZILEP} (zero at zero, increasing, linear plus eventually periodic).
 On the other hand, a function is computed by some \emph{recurrent} finite abelian processor if it is \df{ZILP}: \emph{eventually periodic} is replaced with \emph{periodic}. \cref{bar-graph} shows examples of ZILP and ZILEP functions of two variables, illustrating some of the difficulties to be overcome in computing them by networks.

 Our main theorems may be recast in terms of functions rather than processors.
 Table~\ref{table.summary} summarizes our main results from this perspective.
-(A function is \df{$\N$-linear} if it is linear and takes values in $\N^\ell$ for some $\ell$; \df{$\Q$-linear} is defined similarly).
 For instance, the following is a straightforward consequence of \cref{t.recurrent.intro}. \begin{samepage} \begin{corollary} \moniker{Recurrent abelian functions} Let $\mathcal{R}$ be the smallest set of functions $F:\N^k \to \N$ containing the constant function $1$ and the coordinate functions $x_1, \ldots, x_k$, and closed under addition and compositions of the form $F \mapsto \floor{F/\lambda}$ for integer $\lambda \geq 2$.
-Then $\mathcal{R}$ is the set of all increasing functions $\N^k \to \N$ expressable as $L+P$ where $L, P : \N^k \to \Q$ with $L$ linear and $P$ periodic. \end{corollary} \end{samepage}
+Then $\mathcal{R}$ is the set of all increasing functions $\N^k \to \N$ expressible as $L+P$ where $L, P : \N^k \to \Q$ with $L$ linear and $P$ periodic. \end{corollary} \end{samepage}